 The Archive Research and Study Center (ARSC) sponsors exhibits, scholarly workshops, symposia and publications on a variety of topics relevant to film and television history and criticism.

-Past presentations include: "Turning Points: Columbia Pictures and The Social Film"; "Pier Paolo Pasolini: The Eyes of a Poet"; "New Vietnamese Cinema"; "Viewers and Voters: The Impact of Media Coverage on the 1996 Presidential Election"; and "AIDS and the Moving Image 2"; and "Out of the Closet, Into the Vaults: LGBT Film Preservation and Access Strategies" (presented in association with the Outfest/UCLA Legacy Project).
+Past presentations include: "Turning Points: Columbia Pictures and The Social Film;" "Pier Paolo Pasolini: The Eyes of a Poet;" "New Vietnamese Cinema;" "Viewers and Voters: The Impact of Media Coverage on the 1996 Presidential Election;" "AIDS and the Moving Image 2;" and "Out of the Closet, Into the Vaults: LGBT Film Preservation and Access Strategies" (presented in association with the Outfest UCLA Legacy Project).

 In conjunction with its "L.A.
 Rebellion: Creating a New Black Cinema" exhibition and with funding from the Getty Foundation's "Pacific Standard Time" exhibition of Post World War II art in Los Angeles, the Archive launched an online research resource on the Archive's website devoted to L.A.
 Rebellion filmmakers and films.
 The research area features film clips, photos, timelines and other reference materials, as well as the latest news and information about the Archive's L.A.
 Rebellion initiative.